 - They’re off-topic and out of your niche

-- They have not been properly optimized
+- They have not been adequately optimized

 Optimize old posts for new keywords and calls to action